 DCR-AUD is a GalXC™ RNAi candidate that Dicerna is developing for the treatment of alcohol use disorder (AUD).
 Designed to silence ALDH2 mRNA expression selectively in the liver, DCR-AUD has been shown to induce long-lasting liver-specific ALDH2 mRNA knockdown in nonclinical studies.

-Dicerna plans to initiate a 24-week, randomized, double-blind, placebo-controlled Phase 1 trial in the third quarter of 2021 to evaluate the safety and tolerability, pharmacokinetics and pharmacodynamics of single –ascending doses of DCR-AUD over a 24-week observation period in healthy volunteers.
+Dicerna initiated a randomized, double-blind, placebo-controlled Phase 1 trial in the third quarter of 2021 to evaluate the safety and tolerability, pharmacokinetics and pharmacodynamics of single –ascending doses of DCR-AUD over a 24-week observation period in healthy volunteers.
 The trial will formally assess the interaction between DCR-AUD treatment and alcohol consumption and confirm ALDH2 knockdown using pharmacodynamic biomarkers.

 What is ALDH2?